jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

   - slurm
 ---

-# Crafting SLURM Bach Jobs
+# Crafting SLURM Batch Jobs

 !!!
 Note "Authoring Note"
     This document is accumulating information which might best be split into several more-focused documents.
 There are many aspects of creating jobs.